NickQZ/BIT703_5100564_Aotearoa_Adventure_Gear_Website/README.md

 - No persistent user accounts

-These limitations align with the assessment scope.
+These limitations align with the assessment outline.

 # Running the Project